fahrstuhl/diarium/README.md

   see [Python's strftime function](http://docs.python.org/2/library/time.html#time.strftime)
 - (optional) set a file extension like .txt, .md, .journal or .whatever.
 Don't leave it blank.

+## Synchronization
+Currently you can't synchronize over remote protocols __except__ when you mount your remote directories via sshfs or similar.
+Because entries are identified by their time, changing an existing entry can create a conflict between two journals.
+While synchronizing you will be asked which version should be kept.
+The other version will __NOT__ be backed up.

 ## File format
 ``` markdown
 # filename without extension